fbpx

 How Psychedelics Work in Treating Chronic Pain

-Psychedelics may be the answer to chronic pain.
-They work by activating serotonin 2A (5-HT2A) receptors in the brain, leading to changes in neural processing and altered sensory perception – which can reduce pain.
+Psychedelics might be the future of treatment for chronic pain.
+It occurs through activation of the 5-HT2A receptor in the brain, which modifies processing in neurons and creates alterations in the sensory perception of pain that can lead to relief.
 Plus, they cause euphoria and change mood – both of which could also relieve pain.

 Studies have proven their use.
 A single dose of psilocybin was found to significantly decrease pain severity and emotional distress in those with chronic pain.
 Fibromyalgia patients also reported improved mood and quality of life after taking psilocybin.

 But much more research is needed to understand their full potential.
-Scientists are investigating LSD and MDMA for chronic pain management too, but only under controlled settings and with medical professionals.
+Scientists are investigating LSD and MDMA for chronic pain management too, but only in controlled settings and with medical professionals.

 In the 1950s and 1960s, LSD was studied for therapeutic use – and it was found to help with diseases such as cancer, migraines, and rheumatoid arthritis.
 However, legal restrictions ended the research.